 The Personal Matters

-As the product of an academic family, I am a native of Chicago (Hyde Park neighborhood), and spent my adolescent years in Ithaca, NY.
-I reside in Greenwich (CT) with my spouse, Katherine McKersie, and our two daughters, Riona and Arabella, who attend the Greenwich Public Schools.
-I have two older sons: Liam is the Assistant Men’s Varsity Soccer Coach for Emerson College, and Max is entering his senior year at Bates College.
+A product of an academic family, I am a native of Chicago (Hyde Park), and spent my adolescence in Ithaca, NY.
+Katherine McKersie and I have two daughters, Riona and Arabella, who attend the Greenwich Public Schools.
+I have two older sons: Liam is the Men's Head Soccer Coach for Emerson College, and Max is pursuing a masters degree in NYU's Global Sports Management Program.